 Pournami (full moon day): Performing Girivalam on Pournami day is highly beneficial.
 Thousands of devotees perform Girivalam right from early morning to midnight.

 Since Lord Shiva is in the form of Agni here, the festival of Karthigai Deepam celebrated in the Hindu month of Karthigai is of great importance in this temple town.

 It is a ten-day festival that usually falls between the months of November and December and culminates in the lighting of the Mahadeepam on the Tiruvannamalai hill at sunset.

 Crores of devotees flock to the temple each year on this date and donate offerings of tonnes of ghee and oil to light the magnificent lamp.

 Chitra Pournami or the first full moon day of the Tamil Calendar is another important festival day here.
 The five sacred temple cars carrying the deity are brought out in a procession on that day.

 How to Reach Arunachalam Temple

-- Road: The town is well connected by several buses operating from Chennai and all important towns and cities in Tamil Nadu.
+Road: Many buses operate from Chennai and all important towns and cities in Tamil Nadu.
 Buses also operate from Bangalore and Tirupathi.

 Where to Eat in Arunachalam

-- Seshadri Swamigal Ashram: Located close the Sri Ramanashramam, the Seshadri Swamigal Ashram was home to Seshadri Swami, a saint who came to Tiruvannamalai six years before Ramana Maharishi.
-He was deeply devoted to Lord Shiva and often glorified Lord Arunachalewarar.
+Seshadri Swamigal Ashram: Located close the Sri Ramanashramam, the Seshadri Swamigal Ashram was home to Seshadri Swami, a saint who came to Tiruvannamalai six years before Ramana Maharishi.